 Now cut out accurately around the outline.
 Peel off the paper backing and place onto your T Shirt (remember, these are wings, so you're ironing these on the back of the T Shirt!).

 When you're happy with the positioning, again press with a hot iron for 20 seconds or so until the fabric is fully adhered to the T Shirt.

 Set your sewing machine to a short, close zig-zag setting and stitch all the way around the outline.
 Once that is complete, you can go back and add detail.

 That leftover piece of fabric was bugging me, and looking at it I thought it would make a perfect pyjama case.

 Now Ruby has a pair of angel wing PJs and their own little pouch, perfect for overnight stays!
-And if you decide to make these as a Christmas gift, they'll be ready wrapped!
+And if you decide to make these as a gift, they'll be ready wrapped!